SherG/cool-iron/blog/signalfox.md

 <em>Note: Sorry!
 But we're fully booked and cannot accept new clients.
 Free to peruse our free resources on this site.
 If you are a small business, we are happy to make an agency recommendation for you.
 However, given our limited time, we are only providing recommendations to businesses that fit the following profile:

-* Your business is pulling in at least $300k/year in revenue
+* Minimum $300k/year in revenue
-* Your business has had at least 2 years of profitability
+* Minimum 2 years of profitability
-* You have systems in place that generate leads and sales and you track KPIs
+* Processes to generate leads and sales are in place and you track KPIs
-* You're looking to scale
+* You want to scale

 To receive our recommendation, please use the contact form on the home page.